Aryamnsls/React-Series-/Social Media Using MERN STACK/README.md

 > > npm install && npm run dev
 >

-#### Note: Use mongodb atlas url and create cloudinary account to store your images.
-Paste your links in process.env respectively.
+#### Note: Use MongoDB atlas URL and create a Cloudinary account to store your images.
+Could you paste your links in process.env respectively?

 ## Demo Credentials:-